 This compilation includes all of our research to-date on the coronavirus.
 High frequency charts on infection, mortality, economic and market data are updated as data becomes available, usually on a daily basis.

-What’s new: US consumer tracker using real time credit and debt data (Section 1); Falling doctor visits as a leading indicator of Hotspot infection (Section 2); Positive clinical evidence for anticoagulants, ACE inhibitors, convalescent plasma and monoclonal antibodies (Section 4); Detailed reports by state: infections, hospitalization, mortality, hospital utilization and testing (Section 7).
+What’s new: US consumer tracker using real time credit and debt data (Section 1); In Europe and some US states, Second Wave mortality much lower than First Wave (Section 2); Positive clinical evidence for anticoagulants, ACE inhibitors, convalescent plasma and monoclonal antibodies (Section 4); Detailed reports by state: infections, hospitalization, mortality, hospital utilization and testing (Section 7).